Recon-Fuzz/recon-docs/src/writing_invariant_tests/example_project.md

 You can now stop medusa with `CTRL + C`.

-At this point, we expect almost no lines to be covered (indicated by the `corpus` value in the console logs).
-We can note that because the `corpus` value is nonzero, something is being covered, in our case this is the only exposed functions in the [`ManagerTargets`](../oss/setup_helpers.md) which provide handlers for the functions in the `AssetManager` and `ActorManager`.
+At this point, we expect almost no lines to be covered (indicated by the low `corpus` value in the console logs).
+We can note however that because the `corpus` value is nonzero, something is being covered, in our case this is the exposed functions in the [`ManagerTargets`](../oss/setup_helpers.md) which provide handlers for the functions in the `AssetManager` and `ActorManager`.

 We can now open the coverage report located at `/medusa/coverage/coverage_report.html` to confirm that none of the lines in the `Points` contract are actually being covered.

-In our coverage report a line highlighted in green means the line was hit, a line highlighted in red means the line was not hit.
+In our coverage report a line highlighted in green means the line was reached by the fuzzer, a line highlighted in red means the line was not.

-**TODO: update this image**
 ![Medusa Coverage](../images/sample_project/medusa_coverage.png)

 Let's rectify the lack of coverage in our `Points` contract by adding target function handlers.